digitalbazaar/publish-script/README.md

 ### Failures

 If there's a failure (e.g., insufficient permissions), you will need to reset some git history.
-Check the latest commit on main before you ran the script.
+Check the latest commit on `origin/main` before you ran the script.

 Then do a hard reset: